-In search of a permanent solution
+In search of a deeper solution

 - Hypnotherapy (combined with CBT techniques) is now widely accepted as being very effective at treating depression.

 - Anti-depressants can be very effective at stabilising mood (and are recommended for the major depressive disorders) but they do not address the source of the depression.
-For some, the anti-depressants help to lift their mood and motivation enough to leave their troubles permanently behind them, but sadly for most this is not the case and depression is something that will recur throughout their lives.
+For some, the anti-depressants help to lift their mood and motivation enough to leave their troubles behind them, but sadly for most this is not the case and depression is something that will recur throughout their lives.

 A Swift Solution